PlugNPush/3_softeng_zh_2023/docs/src/4plus1.md

 The web service needs to ensure data consistency across several concurrent requests, but this is an internal concern of the web service not relevant at this level of abstraction.

-This is squarely an implementation of the client-server architectural style.

 ![4+1 process](./assets/gen/4plus1_process.svg)